jsenv/jsenv-importmap-eslint-resolver/readme.md

 # Bare specifier

-A specifier is what is written after the from keyword in in import statement.
+A specifier is what is written after the from keyword in an import statement.

 ```js
 import value from "specifier"